JParks1976/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 #Bioinformatics Week 1 Lab
 ##Introduction to GitHub and Markdown

-Slides for the introduction to this course, as well as a PDF of this document, can be found on [Blackboard](http://blackboard.uttyler.edu).
+Slides for the introduction to today's lab, as well as a PDF of this document, can be found on [Blackboard](http://blackboard.uttyler.edu).

 ###Learning Objectives
 1. Conceptualize version control and collaborative research using the GitHub web interface